-- a) OCTA will analyze key highway, transit, and rail reauthorization proposals as they emerge to determine: - The source, adequacy, and stability of proposed future revenues to meet future transportation needs and the economic impact to the public of collection of those revenues; - 2) The extent to which a proposal will maximize the return of federal revenues to California and to OCTA; - The extent to which a proposal enhances the federal funding partnership by helping OCTA address capital and operating revenue shortfalls; - 4) Whether or not the proposal contains any unfunded statutory or regulatory mandates applicable to OCTA; - 5) The extent to which the proposal contains provisions which support the recommendations contained in OCTA's Breaking Down Barriers Report, approved by the Board on March 28, 2011, and any similar follow on reports.
+- a) OCTA will analyze key highway, transit, and rail reauthorization proposals as they emerge to determine: - The source, adequacy, and stability of proposed future revenues to meet future transportation needs and the economic impact to the public of collection of those revenues; - The extent to which a proposal will maximize the return of federal revenues to California and to OCTA; - 3) The extent to which a proposal enhances the federal funding partnership by helping OCTA address capital and operating revenue shortfalls; - 4) Whether or not the proposal contains any unfunded statutory or regulatory mandates applicable to OCTA; - 5) The extent to which the proposal contains provisions which support the recommendations contained in OCTA's Breaking Down Barriers Report, approved by the Board on March 28, 2011, and any similar follow on reports.

-Based upon this analysis, OCTA will seek a Board determination of the appropriate approach to surface transportation reauthorizing proposals in Washington D.C.:
+Based upon this analysis, OCTA will seek a Board determination of the appropriate approach to any new surface transportation reauthorizing proposals in Washington D.C.:

-- b) OCTA generally supports program features in the next highway, transit, and rail authorization legislation which enable greater flexibility in permitted uses of transportation funds, and which distribute funding based upon formula factors which adequately recognize the extent of transportation funding needs within Orange County; - Evaluate the benefits and challenges of receiving federal highway funds through sub-allocation, taking into account additional costs, increased administrative responsibilities, and the potential for increased liabilities to which the agency may be subject.
+- b) OCTA generally supports program features in the next highway, transit, and rail authorization legislation which enable greater flexibility in the permitted uses of transportation funds, and which distribute funding based upon formula factors which adequately recognize the extent of transportation funding needs within Orange County; - OCTA generally supports receiving federal highway funds through a fair sub-allocation, taking into account additional costs, increased administrative responsibilities, and the potential for increased liabilities to which the agency may be subject; - d) OCTA generally supports efforts that would ensure that all users of the national transportation system pay their "fair share" to maintain and improve the system.